tekgnosis-net/pdfkb-mcp/README.md

 # PDF Knowledgebase MCP Server

 A Model Context Protocol (MCP) server that enables intelligent document search and retrieval from PDF collections.
-Built for seamless integration with Claude Desktop, Continue, Cline, and other MCP clients, this server provides advanced search capabilities powered by local or OpenAI embeddings and ChromaDB vector storage.
+Built for seamless integration with Claude Desktop, Continue, Cline, and other MCP clients, this server provides advanced search capabilities powered by local, OpenAI, or HuggingFace embeddings and ChromaDB vector storage.

 **🆕 NEW Features:**
 - **Semantic Chunking**: Advanced content-aware chunking using embedding similarity for better context preservation